Murpup569/securecrt_to_ansible/README.md

 # Issues/Help
 This script has bugs and some cleanup will need to be done to the output in order to be used in Ansible.

 You can use >> to save the output to a file.
 This script was quick and dirty and I only needed to run it once.
 Please don't judge!

+This script will not pull data from folders that are more than three folders deep.